One in three Cursor-built apps leaks a secret key in the browser. Yours might be one of them.

-Cursor is an incredible tool.
-You describe a feature, and it writes the code.
-The problem is that AI coding assistants optimize for "does it work?" -- not "is it secure?"
+AI assistants care if code works.
+They don't care if it's safe.
 And one of the most common mistakes they make is putting API keys, database credentials, and secret tokens directly in client-side JavaScript.

-We have scanned thousands of apps built with Cursor, and roughly 1 in 3 leak at least one secret in their JavaScript bundle.
-Here is how it happens, how to find it, and how to fix it.
+We've scanned thousands of Cursor apps, and roughly 1 in 3 leak at least one secret in their JavaScript bundle.
+Here's how it happens, how to find it, and how to fix it.

 When you ask Cursor to "add Stripe payments" or "connect to the database," it writes code that works.
 But it often puts the secret key right in the file that gets shipped to the browser.
 Here are the patterns we see most often: